Wacom-Developer/signature-sdk-js/README.md

 Additional information about WebAssembly compatibility can be viewed [here.](https://caniuse.com/wasm)

-All the browsers that implement WebHID should be supported.
+For using Wacom STU tablets all the browsers that implement WebHID should be supported.
 Thus, at the moment it is supported as a feature on:

 - Chromium
 - Google Chrome